Citizen input sought on Palisades Economic Recovery Plan

 While there are calls from groups to reopen Palisades, community leaders believe their ongoing efforts to prepare for the long-term closure of the plant remain essential.

-“...
-There is no guarantee that the plant will reopen,” said Zach Morris, executive director of Market Van Buren.
+“Although there are efforts to re-power Palisades, there is no guarantee that the plant will re-open,” said Zach Morris, executive director of Market Van Buren.
 “To ensure we minimize negative economic impacts, we must continue with our closure mitigation efforts, which will be informed by this report.”

 In addition to the draft of the assessment portion of the Palisades Economic Recovery Plan, the presentation will cover anticipated economic impacts of the Palisades Plant closure and potential opportunities for mitigation.
-Input solicited at Monday’s meeting will inform the final Palisades Economic Recovery Plan, which will outline strategies to mitigate the economic impact of the closure.
+Input solicited at the Jan.
+23 meeting will inform the final Palisades Economic Recovery Plan, which will outline strategies to mitigate the economic impact of the closure.